akmalfaditya/Bootcamp/Practice/Advanced Reading/SOLID and Kiss Principles/LEARNING_PATH.md

 3. Explore domain-driven design (DDD)
 4. Practice with larger, more complex systems

-## 🤝 Community & Practice

-### Share Your Learning
-- Show this project to your team
-- Discuss the principles in code reviews
-- Teach others what you've learned

-### Keep Practicing
-- Refactor existing code using these principles
-- Write new code with these principles in mind
-- Challenge yourself with the exercises regularly

 Remember: These principles are tools, not rules.
 Use them when they add value, not just because you can.
 The goal is better software, not perfect adherence to abstract principles.

-Happy coding! 🎉